google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 And this token should be used from the fuzzed repository as a CI/CD variable.
 You can name this variable as you like, in the following example it is named `CFL_TOKEN`.
 This variable should be defined as masked to avoid leaks.
+It should not be protected if you need it on unprotected branches.

 ![gitlab-variable-token]